grid-line

 While the reasons for voluntarily leaving a position are vast, the combination of turnover plus rising wages and inflation puts employers in a very difficult position.

-From healthy eating to meditation, the wellness movement has gained serious momentum over the past 20 years.
+From healthy eating to meditation, the wellness movement has gained serious momentum this millennium.

 In looking at the top reasons behind employee turnover, it's easy to see how a growing trend toward wellness has led many employees to feel dissatisfied with their careers.

-From a “lack of purpose” to “toxic company culture”, many of the top reasons for leaving a position relate to mental health.
-In particular, one’s overarching feelings and beliefs regarding how work fits into their life.
+From an “absence of camaraderie” to “poor workplace culture”, many of the top reasons for leaving a position relate to mental health.

 4. Companies Increasingly Emphasize Wellness Benefits